mfaisalkhatri/restful-ecommerce/readme.md

 # Installation
 1. Clone the repo
 1. Navigate into the restful-ecommerce root folder
-1. Run npm install
+1. Run `npm install`
-1. Run npm start
+1. Run `npm start`

 APIs are exposed on http://localhost:3004/

+Swagger is exposed on http://localhost:3004/api-docs

 # API Documentation